rust-lang/rfcs/text/3463-crates-io-policy-update.md

 - violates the [Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct)
   of the Rust project
-- is unlawful or promotes unlawful activities
+- is unlawful or promotes unlawful activities, incurring legal liability in the countries the Rust Foundation officially operates in
 - is libelous, defamatory, or fraudulent
 - amounts to phishing or attempted phishing
 - infringes any proprietary right of any party, including patent, trademark,